jefejuell/jefejuell.github.io/README.md

 PacMen should create additonal PacMen when pressing the Add PacMan button.
 Upon clicking the Start Game button, the Pacmen will move in random directions at random velocities until they detect a boundary of the webpage, at which point they will bounce off the edge.
 Challenge: Try to get the PacMen to move faster.
 Of course, motion requires energy, so the PacMen will be eating invisible food as they travel around.

 ### **Usage**
 To view PacMen, download all files into a folder and drag the index.html into a web browser.
+Alternatively, you can click on the link above or go to https://jefejuell.github.io/PacMen

+### **Roadmap of future improvements**
+Additional features will be to modify the Start Game button so that it doesn't also act as an accelerator.
+It will also be important to get the PacMen able to move normally if the viewing screen is resized (currently some can get stuck near the edges).

+### **License Information**
+The project is created under the MIT license.

 # PacMan
 <a href="http://jefejuell.github.io/PacMan"> PacMan Exercise </a>